 The Survivors' and Dependents' Educational Assistance (DEA) program provides education and training opportunities to eligible dependents of certain veterans.
 The program offers up to 36 months of education benefits.

-These benefits may be used for degree and certificate programs, apprenticeship, and on-the-job training.
+These benefits may be used for degree and certificate programs, apprenticeships, and on-the-job training.
 If you are a spouse, you may take a correspondence course.

-Dependents using the DEA benefit are entitled to pay resident tuition at public schools in the U.S.
+Dependents using the DEA benefit are entitled to resident tuition at public schools in the U.S.

-- A veteran who died from any cause while they had a VA recognized service-connected disability.
+- A veteran who died from any cause while having a VA-recognized service-connected disability

-- A service member missing in action or captured in line of duty.
+- A service member missing in action or captured in the line of duty

-- A service member whom VA determines has a service-connected permanent and total disability and at the time of determination is a military member who is hospitalized or receiving outpatient medical care, services, or treatment; and is likely to be discharged or released from service for this service-connected disability.
+- A service member who VA determines has a service-connected permanent and total disability and at the time of determination is a military member who is hospitalized or receiving outpatient medical care, services or treatment; and is likely to be discharged or released from service for this service-connected disability

 DEA Rules for Children

-Children must be between the ages of 18 - 26 to get this benefit.
+Children must be age 18-26 to get this benefit.
 In certain cases, it is possible to begin before age 18 and to continue after age 26.
 Getting married doesn't end your eligibility.